REAL ESTATE PRICES SOAR IN PORTUGAL

 Some sectors remain attractive, but you will have to accept to move away (about 30 min) from Lisbon.

-Porto the pole of attraction in the north
+Porto, the magnet of the north

 Porto has been in the midst of a major renovation for a few years now, and more specifically since the end of 2017.
 It has just launched an 800 million euro investment program, including a second international airport.
 This will ensure thirty or so international flights a day tomorrow.
 You will have understood that Porto offers a real economic dynamism, which offers opportunities in investment rental.